Biological Futures in a Globalized World

 The cluster of projects that make up Biological Futures in a Globalized World are undertaken in collaboration with the Center for Biological Futures, founded Spring 2011 at Fred Hutchinson Cancer Research Center.
 Our joint mandate is to foster better thinking about the global impact of these continuing developments on our lives and environments, on human identity, and on human relationships with the rest of the living world.

 The interdisciplinary projects that the Simpson Center for the Humanities will host in partnership with the Center for Biological Futures, are designed to lay the groundwork for a sustained program of rigorous research and innovative training that will advance our understanding of these complex issues.
-They include:
+These projects will run initially for two years, 2011-2013, and include:

 - a research consortium in the summers of 2011 and 2012;